reuben-thomas/tp/docs/UserGuide.md

     - `pending_external`
     - `on_hold`

-### Locating contact by name: `find`
+### Locating employee by name : `find`

-Finds contacts whose names contain any of the given keywords.
+Finds employees whose names contain any of the given keywords.

 Format: `find KEYWORD [MORE_KEYWORDS]`

 Examples:

-- `find John` returns contacts with name containing `john` like `John Doe`
+- `find John` returns employees with name containing `john` like `John Doe`
-- `find alex david` returns contacts with name containing `alex` and `david` like `Alex Yeoh`, `David Li`
+- `find alex david` returns employees with name containing `alex` and `david` like `Alex Yeoh`, `David Li`

-Additional information:
+Additional Information:
 - `find` is case-insensitive. (i.e. `hans` will match `Hans`)
 - The order of the keywords does not matter. (i.e. `Hans Bo` will match `Bo Hans`)
 - Only full words will be matched. (i.e. `Han` will not match `Hans`)
-- Contacts whose names matching at least one keyword will be returned. e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`
+- employees whose names matching at least one keyword will be returned. e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`

-### Locating contacts by any attribute: `findby`
+### Locating employees by any attribute : `findby`

-Finds contacts whose attributes match a set of keywords.
+Finds employees whose attributes match a set of keywords.

 Format: `findby [n/NAME_KEYWORDS] [p/PHONE_KEYWORDS] [e/EMAIL_KEYWORDS] [a/ADDRESS_KEYWORDS] [s/STATUS_KEYWORDS] [t/TAG_KEYWORDS]…`

 Examples:

-- `find n/alex s/pending_external` returns contacts containing the name `alex` or the status is `pending_external` .
+- `find n/alex s/pending_external` returns employees containing the name `alex` or the status is `pending_external` .
-- `findby a/jurong s/pending_approval` finds contacts with an address containing `jurong` or the status is `pending_approval`.
+- `findby a/jurong s/pending_approval` finds employees with an address containing `jurong` or the status is `pending_approval`.

-Additional information:
+Additional Information:
 - The search is case-insensitive for all attributes, so the addresses `BLK123` will match with `blk123`.
 - The order of specifying attributes and corresponding keywords does not matter, so the query `findby n/jon s/none` will be equivalent to `findby s/none n/jon`.
 - For each attribute, the order of keywords does not matter, meaning that the query `findby n/Jonathen Cheng` will be equivalent to `findby n/Cheng Jonathen`.
-- If multiple attributes are given, contacts that contain the keyword in any of the corresponding attribute will be returned.
+- If multiple attributes are given, employees that contain the keyword in any of the corresponding attribute will be returned.
 - Partial words will be matched. (i.e. `Han` will match `Hans`)
 - In a single attribute all keywords will be considered as one. (i.e. `H n` will not match `Hans` or `Han`)
 - Special symbols will not be filtered before and after keywords.

-### Deleting a person : `delete`
+### Deleting an employee : `delete`

 Deletes the specified person from the address book.